mar1n3r0/go-app-orbit-db-demo/README.md

 # ideas

 It would make sense for IPFS to include orbit-db implementation and expose it via the http-client-api.
-That way we can call the local node via http from the wasm itself and reuse the daemon rather than programattically spawning temporary nodes from within the client app.
+That way we can call the local node via http from the wasm itself and use the local daemon rather than programattically spawning temporary nodes from within the client app.